Prayer, Study and Community

 The Society of the Sacred Mission has, from its foundation, been involved in theological education, with a particular focus on widening access for people without prior academic qualifications.

 Today, St Antony’s is seeking to be true to those foundational principles, whilst also being relevant to our contemporary context.

-A new range of programmes are currently in the early stages of development, but could include a series of broad-based and accessible short courses exploring the study of spirituality, from a number of different perspectives, aimed at people who wish to explore the ‘big questions’ and go deeper into the theory and practice of spiritual traditions and disciplines.
+A new range of programmes are currently in the early stages of development, but could include a series of broad-based and accessible modules to encourage personal spiritual development.

-In a hugely exciting new development, we plan to establish a small residential praying community, living on site at St Antony’s.
+In a hugely exciting new development, we are establishing a small residential praying community, living on site at St Antony’s.

-This will comprise up to six people, men and women, who will live, work and pray together for about a year at a time.
-The community will inevitably define the character of St Antony’s and determine all other aspects of the life of the Priory.
+This will comprise up to six people, both men and women, who will live, work and pray together for about a year at a time.
+The community will be defined by a Rule of Life, and this in turn will shape the character of St Antony’s and all other aspects of the life of the Priory.

-There is still a great deal to work out in terms of how the community will function, but essentially the idea is that it will provide an opportunity for people, at any stage of life, who may be wondering where God might be calling them next, and for whom the experience of spending some time immersed in the discipline and structure of a ‘new monastic’ religious community, and sharing a common life of work and prayer, might be powerfully transformative.
+The purpose of this community is to provide an opportunity for people, at any stage of life, who may be wondering where God might be calling them next, and for whom the experience of being immersed in the discipline and structure of a ‘new monastic’ religious community, sharing a common life of work and prayer, could be powerfully transformative.